Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 That said, I also think that the underlying principle of code separation based on purity is very important and often overlooked.
 When used correctly, it can guide software design, providing benefits in terms of readability, portability and, as mentioned, unit testing.

-Depending on who you ask, this principle may have different names, such as [functional core, imperative shell](https://destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell), [impure-pure-impure sandwich](https://blog.ploeh.dk/2017/02/02/dependency-rejection), and some others.
+Depending on whom you ask, this principle may have different names, such as [functional core, imperative shell](https://destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell), [impure-pure-impure sandwich](https://blog.ploeh.dk/2017/02/02/dependency-rejection), and some others.
 And while most developers seem to agree on its value, there's still some misunderstanding remaining as to how it's applied beyond simple academic examples.

 At the end of the day, just like with any other software development pattern, its usefulness is entirely situational.
 However, it offers a good mental model for reasoning about non-determinism in code, which is relevant regardless of context.